Red Sox vs. Twins Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has recorded 40 hits with nine doubles, a triple, 10 home runs and 26 walks.
-He has driven in 23 runs with six stolen bases.
+- Byron Buxton has nine doubles, a triple, 10 home runs, 27 walks and 23 RBI (40 total hits).
+He has stolen six bases.

 Buxton Recent Games